Overview Of Career In The Welding Industry

 • Sourcing the materials to be utilized in the project

-• Reading and comprehension blueprints prior to beginning a project
+• Reading and comprehension blueprints before beginning a project

 • Measuring and cutting components to specifications

-• Welding materials utilizing the appropriate materials to join the metals together
+• Welding materials using the appropriate materials to join the metals together

 • Checking finished welding work to ensure that it falls over the tolerances denoted on the blueprints